UKCloud/documentation/articles/openshift/oshift-how-custom-error-page.md

 ### Prerequisites

 To complete the steps in this article, you must have the `oc` command installed and have a suitable account on your OpenShift cluster.
 Specifically, it is assumed you know the authentication credentials that need to be supplied to `oc login`.
+Your account must have access to edit objects in the "default" project.

 Your OpenShift cluster must be version 3.x.